 Textbook Transformation Project

-Chaffey College's Textbook Transformation Project is a faculty-led and faculty-inspired institutional commitment to expand Zero and Low-Cost textbook options, courses, and GE pathways that advocate for the success, retention, and generational achievement of students of color and all students.
+Chaffey College's Textbook Transformation Project is a faculty-led and faculty-inspired institutional commitment to expand Zero-Cost Textbook options, courses, GE pathways, and degrees that advocate for the success, retention, and generational achievement of students of color and all students.

 Textbook Transformation Project Overview